All Episodes

 Obviously, we're not going to be able to, through politics, you know, bring about the coming of the Tsar or the restoration of an empire.

-But, you know, as Dostoevsky writes about, you know, we can, you know, we ourselves can take upon the sins of the world and repent and be Christians, and our prayers then will uh will facilitate uh will help facilitate salvation.
+But, you know, as Dostoevsky writes about, you know, we can, you know, we ourselves can take upon the sins of the world and repent and be Christians.

-Um people should listen to your poet, shouldn't they?
+People should listen to your poet, shouldn't they?

-I I haven't listened to it yet.
+I haven't listened to it yet.

-But but but but it but it sounds interesting.
+But it sounds interesting.

-And apparently your co-host is is is really good.
+And apparently your co-host is really good.

 Oh, he's really good.

-That is obviously our uh our tagline, that's our custom URL for Substack.
+That's our custom URL for Substack.

 And we have two shows.

-We have World War Now, which is free for everybody, it's our weekly geopolitical analysis show.
+We have World War Now, which is free for everybody.

-So you can get behind the paywall to hear those, but even if you don't get behind the paywall, we have 30, 40-minute free segments of those also available to everybody.
+But even if you don't get behind the paywall, we have 30, 40-minute free segments of those also available to everybody.

 So, plus the articles, which have thousands and thousands of words that are available to everybody.

-And we don't just discuss the Romanovs, obviously, we discuss other prophecies from the Greek world, we discuss some of the World War III prophecies I discussed earlier, we get into all sorts of elements of history, we discuss uh the AI technocratic panopticon that is emerging around us this very day through a very esoteric symbolic lens, uh, especially with our good friend Anthony Westgate.
+We discuss the AI technocratic panopticon that is emerging around us this very day through a very esoteric, symbolic lens, especially with our good friend Anthony Westgate.

-You are quite you're quite into that.
+You are quite quite into that.

-How did it it happen to you?
+How did it happen to you?

-Well, ultimately I was raised in a I I I do owe the love I have for Christ to my family for raising me in a Christian home, for teaching me to love the Bible.
+Well, ultimately, I was raised, and I do owe the love I have for Christ to my family for raising me in a Christian home, for teaching me to love the Bible and these sorts of things, and instilling in me the habit of going to church on Sunday morning.

-And I went to college and I wanted to go to church, and I was a Christian.
+And I went to college and I wanted to go to church and I was a Christian.

 And in many ways, I view modern evangelical worship as very feminine.